Sonnieperis/Sonnieperis/README.md

 - 👋 Hi, I’m Gathoni.
 - 🌱 I’m currently learning data analytics.
 - 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me via e-mail.
+- 📫 How to reach me via e-mail

 <!---
 Sonnieperis/Sonnieperis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.